 - Taiwan varieties

 The American Beauty variety is quite sensitive to heat & cold though.
 If you like this variety, try grafting them on a strong rootstock that can withstand the changes in temperatures.
-They will nourish your plants well while keeping them safe some pests, diseases or shocks, and chlorosis.
+They will nourish your plants well while keeping them safe from pests, diseases or shocks, and chlorosis.
 The results are very promising.